Whenever you undertake a major project, there’s the risk of misunderstandings, miscommunications, and other misdemeanors throwing you off course.

 Now, put the structure of your chart together using the vertical and horizontal axes to visualize all roles, responsibilities, and tasks.

 Once it’s all set up, you can edit it to fit your expectations.
-For example, you might like to color-code roles and responsibilities, add in additional information, or leave a space at the bottom for relevant notes and comments.
+For example, you might like to color-code roles and responsibilities, add additional information, or leave a space at the bottom for relevant notes and comments.

 4. Assign RACI to each role and task